Are you looking to know more about Japan? Best Netflix shows to understand Japan is a list of shows I’ve made only for you!

 The setting of the story begins with the chef saying how he makes himself available to the people returning home from their work post-midnight.

 And what’s on the menu you ask?
 Whatever the customer wants, as long as his kitchen has the ingredients.

 The episodes are quite abstract.
 Each story is different.
-From that of failed comedians and actors to prostitutes, lost siblings, former lovers and gamblers.
+From that failed comedians and actors to prostitutes, lost siblings, former lovers, and gamblers.

 Genre: Documentary | Rating: 8.6/10